cynthiaachung/micb575-team3/R/Alpha-Beta Diversity/README.md

 - STATS **TO DO**
 - Fix plot asthetics **TO DO**

-- Plot asthetics:
+Plot asthetics: **TO DO**
 -   Color blind pallets
 -   Bigger axis fonts, make it more legible
 -   Better titles (or none?)

 ## Rarefaction Curve with R